Published Sep 23, 2022

-Slip casting opens up endless possibilities for creativity with clay.
+Slip casting opens up endless possibilities for creativity with clay, whether you are interested in casting clay sculpture or pottery.
 But it can also be an intimidating process for the beginner.
-So we are trying to create a reliable collection of information on this technique on Ceramic Arts Daily.
+So we are trying to create a reliable collection of information on the slip casting technique on Ceramic Arts Network.

-Today, ceramic artist Valerie Zimany explains how to make a casting slip out of the clay body she uses and gives some handy tips to remember when working with molds and clay.
-Not only are these tips helpful to the novice, but practicing slip casters should also find them helpful.
-We’ll also link you to some of the other resources already on Ceramic Arts Daily. – Jennifer Harnetty, editor.
+Today, ceramic artist Valerie Zimany explains how to make a casting slip out of the clay body she uses and gives some handy tips to remember when casting clay sculpture and pottery.
+Not only are these tips helpful to the novice, but those who have experience casting clay sculpture or pottery will also find it useful. - Jennifer Poellot Harnetty, editor

 Keep your molds clean!